netzmacht/contao-form-bundle/README.md

    you have to manually sanitize the data.
  - Unsupported form fields are just ignored (form generator)
  - Submit buttons with images are not supported.
+ - Upload settings to handle the file upload is not recognized.